-It’s hard to find out how large is fanfic on Tumblr, but the site gives a fresh way to look at it.
-Simply follow the tag and get all what’s new to your dashboard.
+It’s hard to find out how large is the fanfic on Tumblr, but the site gives a fresh way to look at it.
+Simply follow the tag and get all that’s new to your dashboard.

 LiveJournal is a social network established by American programmer Brad Fitzpatrick back in 1999.

 At the end of 2012, there were almost 40 million accounts, with up to 2 million ones being active.